jveverka/java-11-examples/artefact-publishing-demo/test-artefact/README.md

 # ORSSH Maven Artefact publishing
-This project was created just to test artefact publishing into [maven central](https://repo.maven.apache.org/maven2) repository. ``org.microproject`` group ID is used in this example.
+This project was created just to test artefact publishing into [maven central](https://repo.maven.apache.org/maven2) repository. ``org.microproject`` base group ID is used in this example.
 In order to publish your own code, you will have to register your own group ID.
+Only standard gradle plugins are used, check [build.gradle](build.gradle) file setup.

 ## 1. Sonatype account setup
-* Sonatype account setup is done only once per group ID.
+* Sonatype account setup is done only once per base group ID.
 * Create account at [https://issues.sonatype.org](https://issues.sonatype.org/secure/Dashboard.jspa),
   Register groupId (org.microproject), get __ossrhUsername__ and __ossrhPassword__ -
   your own OSSRH credentials.